-- 30 They (Gorham, 1991; Limpens et al., 2008).
+Peatlands are globally important modulators of hydrological and biogeochemical cycles (Gorham, 1991; Limpens et al., 2008).
 Peatlands store vast quantities of water, and they may affect flooding patterns in watersheds (Holden, 2005).
 A large proportion of dissolved organic carbon in freshwater ecosystems originates from watersheds with peatlands (Kang et al., 2018; Asmala et al., 2019).
 Globally, approximately 400 Pg carbon is stored as peat, which corresponds to half of the carbon currently present in the atmosphere and a quarter or more of the total soil carbon stock (Rydin and Jeglum, 2013).
-Peatlands are major sources of carbon dioxide (CO2) and methane (CH4), thereby contributing to - 35 global warming (Frolking et al., 2011; Abdalla et al., 2016; Leifeld et al., 2019).
-Peatland and emissions are influenced by management Management practices such as drainage and restoration , which affect the water table (WT) dynamics (Menberu et al., 2016; Evans et al., 2021) and therefore the air-filled porosity and the availability of oxygen ( $O_2$ ) in peat (Waddington et al., 2015; McCarter et al., 2020).
-This, in turn, influences $CO_2$ and $CH_4$ emissions, as the oxidation of organic matter to $CO_2$ is stimulated under oxic conditions, whereas its reduction to $CH_4$ requires anoxic conditions. - Such anoxic conditions prevail below the WT but also in microniches anaerobic pockets in unsaturated soil above the WT (Silins and Rothwell, 1999; Deppe et al., 2010).
+Peatlands are major sources of carbon dioxide (CO2) and methane (CH4), thereby contributing to global warming (Frolking et al., 2011; Abdalla et al., 2016; Leifeld et al., 2019).
+Management practices such as drainage and restoration affect the water table (WT) dynamics (Menberu et al., 2016; Evans et al., 2021) and therefore the air-filled porosity and the availability of oxygen (O2) in peat (Waddington et al., 2015; McCarter et al., 2020).
+This, in turn, influences CO2 and CH4 emissions, as the oxidation of organic matter to CO2 is stimulated under oxic conditions, whereas its reduction to CH4 requires anoxic conditions.

+Such anoxic conditions prevail below the WT but also in microniches - anaerobic pockets - in unsaturated soil above the WT (Silins and Rothwell, 1999; Deppe et al., 2010).
 These pockets form when the consumption of $O_2$ exceeds the transport, mainly diffusion of $O_2$ .
 If readily degradable organic carbon is also available, the anaerobic pockets may become microscale hotspots of $CH_4$ production (Wachinger et al., 2000; Hagedorn and Bellamy, 2011).
-As the peat $CH_4$ concentration increases above the atmospheric concentration, $CH_4$ may diffuse through the aerobic peat layer into the atmosphere if it is not oxidized - 45 by methanotrophic bacteria before reaching the peat surface (Whalen, 2005).
+As the peat $CH_4$ concentration increases above the atmospheric concentration, $CH_4$ may diffuse through the aerobic peat layer into the atmosphere if it is not oxidized by methanotrophic bacteria before reaching the peat surface (Whalen, 2005).
 Because the diffusion coefficient of $CH_4$ in air is 4 orders of magnitude higher than in water (Ball and Smith, 2001), the air-filled porosity of the unsaturated zone largely regulates the diffusional $CH_4$ transfer in peat and therefore determines how much $CH_4$ is oxidized before reaching the peat surface.